-Momin Saqib named Commonwealth Youth Covid-19 Hero
+Momin Saqib named Commonwealth Youth Covid-19 hero

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In its 2021 edition, the Commonwealth Youth Awards have highlighted 10 exceptional young people who have gone above and beyond to support communities and have been a positive light during the challenges posed as a result of the global pandemic.
+In its 2021 edition, the Commonwealth Youth Awards have highlighted 10 exceptional young people who have gone above and beyond to support communities and be a positive light during the challenges posed as a result of the global pandemic.

 In the category of charitable work, Momin Saqib has been named as a Commonwealth Youth COVID-19 Hero for the charitable initiative he co-founded with British Pakistani restaurateur and award-winning chef Raja Suleman Raza, Arif Malik and a team of volunteers in March 2020 called “One Million Meals”.

-The initiative, backed by football legend David Beckham, was an emergency response to the COVID-19 crisis in the UK to help provide meals to the National Health Service (NHS) staff and other key workers, including police, school staff, and fire fighters.
+The initiative, backed by football legend David Beckham and Suleman Raza, was an emergency response to the Covid-19 crisis in the UK to help provide free hot meals to the National Health Service (NHS) staff and other key workers, including police, school staff and firefighters.

-Led by volunteers, the initiative has to date provided over 100,000 meals and beverages in more than 200 locations through 47 hospitals, trusts and food banks.
-The initiative received wide coverage in English media.
+Led by volunteers, the initiative has to-date provided over 100,000 meals and beverages in more than 200 locations through 47 hospitals, trusts and food banks.
+The initiative received a wide coverage on the English media, including the BBC, Sky News and The Guardian.

 Momin initially made history by getting elected as the first Non-EU President of the King’s College London Students’ Union in 144 years, being awarded the Honorary Life Membership with a permanent plaque at the famous Bush House.